lehrblogger/lehrblogger.com-octopress/source/_posts/2009-04-15-programming-a-to-z-a-delvicious-milestone.md

 permalink: /2009/04/15/programming-a-to-z-a-delvicious-milestone/
 dsq_thread_id:
   - 17673225
 categories:
+  - projects
   - ITP
   - ITP - A2Z
-  - projects
+excerpt: "Proof-of-concept for full-text search of my bookmarks."
+show_excerpt: true
 ---
 *project page [here][1] with overview and previous posts*

 I've had to focus on other projects for the past couple of weeks, but I finally got to turn my attention back to Delvicious.
 It will now:

  * keep track of Delicious login information for a particular Google account
  * fetch those bookmarks using the Delicious API and store them in the GAE Datastore
  * serve the bookmarks back as an XML file to a user-specific URL

 There's enough functionality to make it worth visiting the appspot page [here][2].
 Sign in with Google, enter your Delicious credentials, and fetch your bookmarks - you should see them displayed in a list.
 You could then make a custom search engine, go to the advanced tab on the left side bar, and add a URL of the form `delv-icio-us.appspot.com/delvicious/annotations/[your_delicious_username].xml` as an annotations feed.
 Your bookmarks should then start appearing in your search results.
 Test out the new version (that searches memento85's small number of Delicious bookmarks) below: